Supra-Labs/supra-dev-hub/Knowledge base/Module and Deployment.md

 4. Functions include initializing the token, enforcing owner-only actions, and minting tokens to specified accounts.
 5. The module ensures strict access control and leverages Move's resource model for safe and efficient token management.

+## ➪ ISSUE SUMMARY: transfer function stating that account isn't registered
-## ISSUE SUMMARY: We are creating a token and then registering our account to have a coinstore for that token, it’s still reverting back on transfer function stating that account isn't registered.
+We are creating a token and then registering our account to have a coinstore for that token, it’s still reverting back on transfer function stating that account isn't registered.

-## SOLUTION SUMMARY:
+### ➥ SOLUTION SUMMARY:
 The error `account isn't registered` during the transfer function indicates that the recipient address hasn't been registered with the coin module.

 Before like having token transfer and all ensure the recipient address is explicitly registered using the `register` function and If your token design allows for implicit registration, the `transfer` function could potentially register the recipient if they're not already registered.
 However, this might have security implications and should be carefully considered.

 You can check that the `coin module` is accessible to the `transfer` function.
 Ensure there are no module access restrictions that might prevent the `is_account_registered` and `transfer` functions from being called.

-## ISSUE SUMMARY:
+## ➪ ISSUE SUMMARY: Calling Supra Coin
 From Supraframework do we have supra coins?

-## SOLUTION SUMMARY:
+## ➥ SOLUTION SUMMARY:

 Yes,
+Use below call for calling Supra coin for the framework
   ```PowerShell
 use supra_framework::supra_coin;
    ```